sznorbert96/Tournamentplanner/README.md

 deleteMatches() ==> it deletes all the matches from the Matches table.

 deletePlayers() ==> it deletes all the Players from the Players table.

+## Set up your database, and run the tournament_test.py
+1. Open a terminal, navigate to the location of the files.
+(Where you can find the tournament.sql, and the tournament_test.py files)
+2. Set up the database with this command: psql -f tournament.sql
+3. Run the tests with this command: python tournament_test.py
+4. If everything went correctly, you have to see this "Success !
+All tests pass!".